Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-settings.md

 title: Node and App Settings
 ---

-Configuring the behavior of ActyxOS nodes and apps.

 Throughout their lifecycle you may want to configure the behavior of nodes and apps.
 ActyxOS allows you to do this with the concept of _settings_.

-Key capabilities:

-- Efficient definition of node and app settings
-- Safe and granular deployment of node and app settings
-- Simple method for defining app settings schemas and defaults
+This page will walk you through the concept of settings, how to define available settings with schemas, and the concrete usage of settings in ActyxOS.

 ## Basics

-### Settings and schemas

 Settings are a means to configure the behavior of systems.
 Depending on the settings, the system will behave differently.
 Which parts of a system are configurable and in which fashion is defined by the developer of the system.
 Throughout the development phase she may choose to make certain behaviors configurable by defining settings that a user of the system can later _set_ to arbitrary or well-defined values.